NanoSLAM: Enabling Fully Onboard SLAM for Tiny Robots: Implementation

 To mitigate this problem, we employ the permutation solution introduced in Section~\ref{sec:algorithms-slam}, which brings the elements of $\mat{H}$ closer to the main diagonal.
 The Reverse Cuthill–McKee (RCM) algorithm~\cite{azad2017reverse} computes the permutation vector $\vec{\pi}$ that defines the rearrangement of the rows of the identity matrix to obtain the permutation matrix $\mat{P}$.
 The $\mat{P}$ obtained through RCM minimizes the bandwidth of a given matrix -- i.e., how spread apart the elements are from the main diagonal.
 Note that accessing any element $\mat{H}_P(i,j)$ is equivalent to accessing $\mat{H}(\vec{\pi}(i), \vec{\pi}(j))$ and therefore it is not necessary to store and compute matrix $\mat{H}_P$.
 Similarly, $\vec{b}_P(i)=\vec{b}(\vec{\pi}(i))$.

 Applying this algorithm to the example $\mat{H}$ matrix from Figure~\ref{fig:rcm}-(a) leads to the permuted $\mat{H}_P$ shown in Figure~\ref{fig:rcm}-(c), whose bandwidth is visibly reduced.
 Applying the Cholesky decomposition to $\mat{H}_P$ leads to the matrix $\mat{L}_P$ from Figure~\ref{fig:rcm}-(d) with 103 non-zero entries, about 20\% less than $\mat{L}$.
-Furthermore, Table~\ref{tab:cholesky-nz} provides the resulting non-zero count of $\mat{L}$ and $\mat{L}_P$ for a graph with two LC edges, varying the number of poses in the range 40 -- 320.
-Also, in this case, the reduction in the non-zero count of $\mat{L}$ after permutation is at least 22\%.
+Furthermore, Table~\ref{tab:cholesky-nz} provides the resulting non-zero count of $\mat{L}$ and $\mat{L}_P$ for a graph with two LC edges, varying the number of poses in the range 20 -- 440.
+The lower bound (20) is the smallest number of poses for which the sparse Cholesky decomposition is faster than the dense implementation, and 440 represents the maximum number of poses that can be optimized at once, as we explain in Section~\ref{sec:performance}.
+Also, in this case, the reduction in the non-zero count of $\mat{L}$ after permutation is at least 37\%.
 Our system uses the RCM algorithm to determine the permutation matrix $\mat{P}$ and then solve the linear system as described in Listing~\ref{lst:graph-based-slam}.
 All steps involved in calculating $\Delta x$ constitute a graph-based SLAM iteration.
 We empirically determined that the entries of $|\Delta\vec{x}|$ are always smaller than $10^{-4}$ after three iterations, so we set $N_{iter}^{SLAM} = 3$.